AnushreeBannadabhavi/Bus-reservation-system/README.md

 +-- README.md
 ```

-## Rubric points addressed

-Below are the rubric points that are addressed/implemented in this project.

-### Loop, Functions, I/O

-* The project demonstrates an understanding of C++ functions and control structures.
-  - if/else
-    - Reservation_system::process() (line 92)
-    - Route::doesRouteExist() (line 42-46)
-  - while loop
-    - Reservation_system::process() (line 72)
-* The project reads data from a file and process the data, or the program writes data to a file.
-  - Bus::writeBusInfoinFile() writes the bus information into seperate files during initial configuration of the system.(line 32)
-* The project accepts user input and processes the input.
-  - This is done in the form of keyboard interation with the user.
-Lines 102, 108 in Reservation_system::process().

-### Object Oriented Programming

-* The project uses Object Oriented Programming techniques.
-  - The project code is organized into classes with class attributes to hold the data, and class methods to perform tasks.
-* Classes use appropriate access specifiers for class members.
-(See Bus.h, Route.h, Reservation_system.h and ui.h).
-* Classes encapsulate behavior.
-  - Appropriate data and functions are grouped into classes.
-Member data that is subject to an invariant is hidden from the user.
-State is accessed via member functions.(See Bus::getSeatInfo() - line 52)

 ## Dependencies for Running Locally
 * cmake >= 3.7
   * All OSes: [click here for installation instructions](https://cmake.org/install/)